vitessio/website/content/en/docs/user-guides/configuration-advanced/reparenting.md

 aliases: ['/docs/user-guides/reparenting/']
 ---

-**Reparenting** is the process of changing a shard's master tablet from one host to another or changing a replica tablet to have a different master.
+**Reparenting** is the process of changing a shard's primary tablet from one host to another or changing a replica tablet to have a different primary.
 Reparenting can be initiated manually or it can occur automatically in response to particular database conditions.
-As examples, you might reparent a shard or tablet during a maintenance exercise or automatically trigger reparenting when a master tablet dies.
+As examples, you might reparent a shard or tablet during a maintenance exercise or automatically trigger reparenting when a primary tablet dies.

 This document explains the types of reparenting that Vitess supports:

 * [Active reparenting](../../configuration-advanced/reparenting/#active-reparenting) occurs when Vitess manages the entire reparenting process.
-* [External reparenting](../../configuration-advanced/reparenting/#external-reparenting) occurs when another tool handles the reparenting process, and Vitess just updates its topology service, replication graph, and serving graph to accurately reflect master-replica relationships.
+* [External reparenting](../../configuration-advanced/reparenting/#external-reparenting) occurs when another tool handles the reparenting process, and Vitess just updates its topology service, replication graph, and serving graph to accurately reflect primary-replica relationships.

-**Note:** The `InitShardMaster` command defines the initial parenting relationships within a shard.
-That command makes the specified tablet the master and makes the other tablets in the shard replicas that replicate from that master.
+**Note:** The `InitShardPrimary` command defines the initial parenting relationships within a shard.
+That command makes the specified tablet the primary and makes the other tablets in the shard replicas that replicate from that primary.

 ## MySQL requirements